FranciscoKloganB/package-starter/README.md

   - [ ] Set project `author` to `owner-or-organization`
   - [ ] Set project `name` to `@owner-or-organization/repository-name`
   - [ ] Set project `repository.url` to `git://github.com/owner-or-organization/repository-name.git`
-  - [ ] Set project `publishConfig.registry` to `https://npm.pkg.github.com/owner-or-organization`
+  - [ ] Set project `publishConfig.registry`
+    - Publishing to private GitHub registry?
+Set `https://npm.pkg.github.com/owner-or-organization`
+    - Publishing to public NPM registry?
+Set `https://registry.npmjs.org`
   - [ ] Set project `publishConfig.access` to according to your needs.
         See [this](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#publishconfig),
         and [this](https://docs.npmjs.com/cli/v8/using-npm/config#access)
+  - [ ] Set your preferred package.json "type", default is `module`.
+Which we recommend.

 - **.github/workflows/publish.yml**

   - [ ] Set `jobs.steps.*.with.scope` to `@owner-or-organization`
+  - [ ] Set `jobs.steps.Publish.env.NODE_AUTH_TOKEN`
+    - Using GitHub registry?
+Set `NODE_AUTH_TOKEN: ${{secrets.GITHUB_TOKEN}}`
+    - Using NPM registry?
+Set `NODE_AUTH_TOKEN: ${{secrets.NPM_AUTH_TOKEN}}`
+      - You will need to create an Access Token on NPM and set it the Key Value on your repository GitHub Secrets
   - [ ] Disable `publish.yml` workflow on GitHub if you prefer releasing through the [CLI](#publishing)

 - **readme.md**

   - [ ] Set project `repository-name` as main heading
   - [ ] Write a somewhat long description of the goals of the package
-  - [ ] If the package is simple add some basic usage on the `markdown` itself
+  - [ ] Add some basic usage on information to the `README.md` file that will replace this one
-  - [ ] Otherwise setup a custom documentation page using any tool of your choice
+  - [ ] Add link to documentation page if package is too complex to doc on a `README.md` file

 - **testpkg.sh**